Friday, August 27, 2010

 Dispelling Misconceptions . . .

+Knowledge is like the morning sun shining through a window and bringing in light where once there was darkness.
+Once you know something you will carry that knowledge with you throughout your life.
+Knowledge is something that money can't buy, but it gives you unlimited potential and empowers you.
 I've been doing a lot of reading and studying since deciding to follow my new path, and as I've been making my way through books and the internet I'm finding that my mind and heart are connecting.
 Just last night as I was studying, I was thinking that maybe I'm spreading myself too thin.
 I'm a student in the Sisters of the Goddess Tree (Level 1), I'm writing a book, and I've enrolled in Reiki and EMF classes starting in January.
 Not to mention my roles as wife, caregiver to our three dogs and three parrots, housekeeper, gardener, grocery shopper, daughter, sister and friend.
 And then the thought hit me . . .
 I'm not spreading myself too thin - I'm EXPANDING!
 My heart and mind are expanding out into the universe and as my husband says, I've become a sponge.

 So with knowledge comes a responsibility to share with others what one has learned or experienced.
 And so from time to time I'll share with you what I've learned and how I've experienced what I'm learning.
 Bear with me . . . it's going to be a bumpy ride at times!